VEE Debugger Proxy

 A core dump file will be generated once the Executable reach one of the breaking conditions described previously.

-Start the Proxy
+Run the VEE Debugger Proxy

-Open a shell terminal on your workstation and run the following command
+Open a shell terminal on your workstation and run the following command:

 -Ddebugger.port=<8000> \

--Ddebugger.out.path=<path to the Executable file (``application.out``)> \
+-Ddebugger.out.path=<path to the Executable file (application.out)> \

 -Ddebugger.out.coredump.path=<path to the core dump file> \

--jar microej-debugger-proxy.jar
+-jar jdwp-server-[version].jar

 Open the SDK and run a Remote Java Application Launch to debug your code.